Rangers’ spokesman blames pitch for heavy defeat - Nigeria Today

 Rangers lost 0-4 to Abia Warriors FC in their week 22 encounter in the ongoing Nigeria Professional Football League (NPFL) played at the Umuahia Township Stadium.

-Chime, who spoke in Enugu on Tuesday, said that the Umuahia stadium was nothing to write home about.
+Chime, who spoke to the News Agency of Nigeria (NAN) in Enugu on Tuesday, said that the Umuahia stadium was nothing to write home about.

 The Umuahia Warriors had earlier in their first match of the season defeated the Flying Antelopes, 2-1 in Enugu.